Blessed Mother statue vandalized

 A statue of the Blessed Mother at Cathedral Preparatory School and Seminary in Elmhurst was vandalized with the message “Idol” on the statue.

-Part of the sadness drew from his loss of a sense of security die to the incident.
+Part of the sadness drew from his loss of a sense of security due to the incident.

 He said Catholics view the Virgin Mary as an instrument to make a connection to their faith but some critics see that as idol worship.